christophfranke/signal-chain/README.md

 The `$.each` operator is a higher order operator, that expects a chain as argument.
 It will apply the chain to each element of an array.
 In this case, it will listen to changes in the `name` key of each element in the `elements` array.

-It is possible that future versions will have a `$.listen.select` operator, which is automatically reactive, but for now we have to subscribe manually, which on the other hand has the great benefit of being explicit.
+It is possible that future versions will have a `$.listen.select` operator, which is automatically reactive.
+For now, however, we have to subscribe manually, which on the other hand has the great benefit of being explicit.

 **Types and Inferrence**